Le Petit Smith Haut-Lafitte Pessac-Léognan rouge 2022 - Second vin BIO

 About the wine:

 Aromas of blackcurrant and blackberry, intertwined with notes of orange peel and rose petals, unfold on the palate.
-This well-structured wine features refined, silky tannins that linger on the finish.
+This beautifully structured wine features refined, silky tannins that linger on the finish.
 Lively and energetic.
 The second wine of the Smith Haut-Laffite estate.
 A blend of 60% Cabernet Sauvignon and 40% Merlot.
-Best enjoyed in 2 to 3 years.
+Best enjoyed in 2 or 3 years.

 Jeb Dunnuck